Nationalization of PrivatBank: The nationalisation

-Nationalization results
+Nationalisation results

 Today, PrivatBank is a fully recapitalized state-owned bank.
 On 25 April 2017, the S&P reported an increase in credit ratings of PrivatBank from SD to CCC+/C and stated the bank's rating outlook as “a stable".
 The Moody's also raised ratings of PrivatBank—from Caa3 to Caa2.

 Meanwhile, more than 400 lawsuits have been filed against the NBU in Ukraine.

 State-owned PrivatBank in December 2017 filed a lawsuit to the High Court of Justice in England against Kolomoisky, Boholiubov, as well as the companies Teamtrend Ltd., Trade Point Agro Ltd., Collyer Ltd., Rossyan Investing Corp., Milbert Ventures Inc. and ZAO Ukrtransitservice Ltd., which allegedly belong to them or are under their control.

 The court, as an interim measure, issued a ruling for the worldwide seizure of the assets of the former owners of the bank, Kolomoisky and Boholiubov and the said six companies, for more than $2.5 billion.

 The court obliged Kolomoisky and Boholiubov to disclose information about all their assets to a limited circle of people who are taking part in the hearing of the lawsuit.

 A new banking law approved by Ukraine's parliament in April 2020 was designed to prevent Kolomoisky and Boholiubov from regaining control of PrivatBank.

 In July 2022, the Ukrainian national bank announced that the Supreme Court had ruled the nationalization was valid.